doomygloom/SecretScroll/README.md

 # 📜 Secret Scroll

-A secure, command-line-based secrets manager written in Python.
+A secure, terminal-based secrets manager written in Python.
 It allows users to store, manage, and back up encrypted secrets locally using robust cryptographic practices.
 Optional two-factor authentication via YubiKey challenge-response is also supported.

 ## Features